 Chapters in edited volumes

 ‘L’Ambition de l’Espagnol: Fireworks and Frontiers in Early Bourbon Paris’, in Fluctuating Alliances: Art, Politics and Diplomacy in the Modern Era, ed.
-Pilar Diez del Corral Corredoira (De Gruyter, 2021) pp.127-143.
+Pilar Diez del Corral Corredoira (Berlin: De Gruyter, 2021) pp.127-143.

 ‘Early Modern Monarchy and Foreign Travel’, in The History of Monarchy, Dean, Jones, Rohr and Woodacre eds., (London: Routledge, 2019).